You are currently viewing Easy Appetizer: Zucchini Roll-Ups

 What Kind of Cheese is Feta?

-What are the Health Benefits of Feta PDO
+What are the Health Benefits of Feta Cheese

-Other than its rich and long history, what are the health benefits of Feta PDO?
 Feta is lower in fat than many other kinds of cheese and is a good option to eat in moderation.
-Because it’s not traditionally made from cow’s milk, but with milk from sheep and goats, it’s also easier to digest.

 Point it Out

 If you are a WW follower, 1 ounce of Feta PDO is about 3 points.
-I don’t mind splurging a bit with these zucchini roll-ups because they are soooo good.
-The marinated Feta PDO is a great nibble to keep in the fridge even without the zucchini.
+I don’t mind splurging a bit with these zucchini roll-ups because they are so good.

 Bon Appétit Y’all